ibartomeus/SimPoly/README.md

 length(unique(site_years$species))
 ```

-Note that the number of species in the dataset is only `89`, compared
+Note that the number of species in the dataset is lower
-with `100` in the species pool.
+than the species pool.
 This reflects stochasticity in how the
 species are assigned to sites.

 Second, we specify species attributes such as phenology, abundance and